Frequently Asked Surrogacy Questions

-A. First -time Surrogates in our program receive a base compensation fee of $35,000.00.
-First time surrogates usually receive $40,000 for their complete benefit package.
+A. Most first-time Surrogates in our program receive a base compensation fee of $40,000.00 and may receive up to an additional $8,000 for their benefit package.
 Repeat Surrogates receive a higher compensation, depending on their experience.
 Your coordinator can review the details of the compensation package with you.

 Q. How will I be compensated?

 A. The Intended Parents will fund an Escrow account before starting your medical protocol.
 Prior to pregnancy confirmation, you will receive a monthly expense allowance, as well as compensation for the embryo transfer and an injectable medication fee.
 Your pregnancy compensation will begin on the first weekday of each month following confirmation of fetal heartbeat.
 Your base compensation is broken up into 10 monthly payments; however, after you deliver the baby the remaining balance will come in one final payment.
 Payment will be handled by Extraordinary Conceptions according to your Surrogate Contract.

 Q. Will I be compensated more for carrying twins or triplets?